SebKuzminsky/MazakVQC1540/Bøn-README.md

             pin 5 is not connected (internally connected to VFIELDB via W1 in the left position) pin 6-8 are connected to G24 on the Mazak (ground for P24 power rail)

+    Sainsmart 8-channel 5V relay board

+        Used to provide pull-downs for the TRS-50B `NC READY` and `SERVO ON` signals.
+(The TRS-50B pulls those lines to +24V internally, the controller must pull them both to ground to enable the servo amp.
+We can't use the 7i84 for this since it has sourcing outputs.)

+        The jumper on the board connects VCC to JD-VCC.

 # Mazak VQC 15/40 hardware